danielearwicker/danielearwicker.github.io/pages/Box 'em! - Property references for TypeScript.md

-tags: typescript mobx react
+tags: typescript mobx react boxm
-date: 2017-01-07
+date: 2017-01-11

 This concerns quite an abstract, simple building block, but it is a neat tool for use with React and MobX.
+In MobX there's a utility `observable.box` [docs](https://mobx.js.org/refguide/boxed.html).
+But I don't want to use that create all my properties.
+I want to use the cool `@observable` decorator and just use my properties directly.
+What I need is a way to box a property.

-For the overall idea, see [the project page](https://github.com/danielearwicker/meta-object), or just look at the takeaway:
+For the overall idea, see [the project page](https://github.com/danielearwicker/boxm), or just look at the takeaway:

 ```tsx
 // MobX model: